koyeb/koyeb-cli/docs/reference.md

       --archive-docker-target string             Docker target
       --autoscaling-average-cpu int              Target CPU usage (in %) to trigger a scaling event.
 Set to 0 to disable CPU autoscaling.
       --autoscaling-average-mem int              Target memory usage (in %) to trigger a scaling event.
 Set to 0 to disable memory autoscaling.
+      --autoscaling-concurrent-requests int      Target concurrent requests to trigger a scaling event.
+Set to 0 to disable concurrent requests autoscaling.
       --autoscaling-requests-per-second int      Target requests per second to trigger a scaling event.
 Set to 0 to disable requests per second autoscaling.
       --checks strings                           Update service healthchecks (available for services of type "web" only) For HTTP healthchecks, use the format <PORT>:http:<PATH>, for example --checks 8080:http:/health